optozorax/unasanu/content/en/index.md

 {{ image(path="../ru/FAE_visualization.jpg", format="jpg", scale="1/2") }}
 {{ figure_end(caption="An example of another simulation using FEM.
 Illustration from Wikipedia.") }}

 Is it possible to simulate our universe using the Finite Element Method (FEM)?
-Certainly.
+It is quite possible.
 The question, however, is about the precision of the computations.
 You could choose a grid size 1000 times smaller than the Planck length, and you might think that should be enough to observe our world.

 But then comes the question of accuracy: if our universe is simulated by FEM, or is even a cellular automaton, could we detect this experimentally?
 In theory, yes.
 For this, we would have to conduct experiments with incredibly high energy levels, or observe very distant stars, or concoct a very clever set of phenomena.
 It seems that these processes should expose the discrete artifacts of space.

 At the same time, there is one simple principle which remains: <span class="green2-bg example">Any experiment speaks the truth only up to a certain accuracy</span>.
 If we conducted an experiment where we gave a proton energy equivalent to a galaxy's mass, then collided it with another proton, and the result of their collision agreed with the continuity of space, it would tell us that space only appears continuous up to a certain, even if incredibly small, limit.
 And it's unclear if it would be possible to conceive of an experiment which would only work under the condition that space is perfectly continuous.

 {{ admonition_start(color="orange", title="🔢 Mathematical Problem") }}
 Is it possible to develop a type of continuum system in which an experiment can be conducted to show that the environment consists of a truly perfect continuum?
-The experiment should be feasible for intelligent beings within the environment, require a finite amount of matter and energy and should operate for a limited period.
+The experiment should be feasible for intelligent beings within the environment, require a finite amount of matter and energy and should operate for a limited period of time.

 If so, would our universe be classified as one of these types of continuum environments?
 {{ admonition_end() }}